Soldiers Three (film): Development

-In 1934, it was announced that Gaumont British would make a film based on Soldiers Three.
-A film crew was sent to India under Geoffrey Barkas to shoot second unit footage.
-A script had been written based on "The Courting of Dinah Shadd" and Lung Tung Pen" and involve a climax especially written by Kipling involving a battle at the Khyber Pass.
+In 1934, it was announced that Gaumont British would produce a film based on the Rudyard Kipling story collection titled Soldiers Three.
+A film crew was sent to India under Geoffrey Barkas to shoot second-unit footage.
+A script had been written based on Kipling's stories "The Courting of Dinah Shadd" and "The Storming of Lung Tung Pen" and involved a climax written by Kipling involving a battle at the Khyber Pass.
 The battle was shot with army cooperation.

-Michael Balcon of Gaumont then set about trying to secure a cast.
-He visited Hollywood and said he was interested in Pat O'Brien to play the lead.
-Then Richard Dix, Maureen O'Sullivan and C. Aubrey Smith were all mentioned as possible stars.
+Michael Balcon of Gaumont next sought to secure a cast.
+He visited Hollywood and expressed interest in Pat O'Brien for the lead role.
+Richard Dix, Maureen O'Sullivan and C. Aubrey Smith were all mentioned as possible stars.
 Gordon Harker was also announced as a lead.

-Smith actually travelled to England to make the movie, but wound up appearing in Trans-Atlantic Tunnel instead.
+Smith travelled to England to make the film but instead appeared in The Tunnel.
 Soldiers Three was postponed.

-Gaumont still insisted they would make the film and announced that Victor McLaglen would star and Raoul Walsh direct.
-Walsh said he was interested in making two versions, one for England and one for America – the latter without the British dialect.
-Walsh left for England to begin pre-production and Charles Bickford was announced as co-star.
+Gaumont insisted that it would produce the film and announced that Victor McLaglen would star and that Raoul Walsh would direct.
+Walsh was interested in directing two versions, one for England and one for the United States without British dialect.
+Walsh left for England to begin preproduction and Charles Bickford was announced as a costar.
+However, Gaumont never produced the film.

-However, Gaumont never made the film.
-In early 1938, MGM announced they were going to make the film along with another Kipling adaptation, Kim.
-A script was written by Vincent Lawrence and Grover Jones.
-However shooting was postponed out of sensitivity to Indian audiences.
+In early 1938, MGM announced its plans to produce the film along with another Kipling adaptation, Kim.
+A script was written by Vincent Lawrence and Grover Jones, but filming was postponed.
+The project was reactivated after World War II with a script rewritten by Marguerite Roberts and with Pandro S. Berman as producer.

-The project was reactivated after the war and the script was rewritten by Marguerite Roberts.
-The producer was Pandro S. Berman, who had worked on Gunga Din.
-It was one of two Kipling-orientated films being made by the studio at the time, the other being Kim.

-In May 1950, it was announced the movie would be one of the first starring Stewart Granger under his new seven-year contract with MGM following the success of King Solomon's Mines – the others were a remake of Scaramouche and Robinson Crusoe.
-The latter film was never made.

-The initial cast was to be Granger, Gene Kelly and Walter Pidgeon.
-Granger was to play Irishman Terence Mulvaney, with the other lead characters called Ortheris and Learoyd.
+In May 1950, it was announced that the film would be one of the first starring Stewart Granger under his new seven-year contract with MGM.
+The initial cast was slated to include Granger, Gene Kelly and Walter Pidgeon.
+Granger was to play Irishman Terence Mulvaney, with the other lead characters named Ortheris and Learoyd.
 Tay Garnett signed to direct.
-Eventually Kelly dropped out and David Niven, Robert Newton and Cyril Cusack signed on to star.
-Greta Gynt was given her first role in American films as the female lead.
+Kelly eventually withdrew and David Niven, Robert Newton and Cyril Cusack signed to star.
+Greta Gynt was awarded her first role in American films as the female lead.